 - 1 1/4 cups buttermilk

-- Coat the bundt pan with some butter, before pouring the caramel.
+Coat the bunt pan with some butter, before pouring the caramel.

 To make the caramel

-- Place the caster sugar in a saucepan and melt on medium heat until the sugar becomes caramel (I never stir, I just let the suggar dissolved).
+Place the caster sugar in a saucepan and melt on medium heat until the sugar becomes caramel (I never stir, I just let the sugar dissolved).

-- Pour the caramel onto the bundt pan and leave aside.
+Pour the caramel onto the non-stick bundt tin and leave aside.

 To make the cake

-- Pour the cake mix into the bundt pan first and then the flan mix.
+Pour the cake mix into the non-stick bundt tin first and then the flan mix.

-- Place the pan into a roasting tray and pour hot water around the bundt pan half way.
+Place the pan into a roasting tray and pour hot water around the non-stick bundt tin half way.

-- Bake for around 1 hour, until the surface of the cake is firm to the touch, or insert a toothpick if it comes out clean is done.
+Bake bain-marie for around 1 hour, until the surface of the cake is firm to the touch, or insert a toothpick if it comes out clean is done.

-- Invert a large, rimmed serving platter over the bundt pan, grasp tightly together, jiggle a little and flip over.
+Invert a large, rim serving platter over the non-stick bundt tin, grasp tightly together, jiggle a little and flip over.
 Leave to rest for another hour in the fridge and serve.